Epidemic Population Games And Perturbed Best Response Dynamics: Introduction

-{\bf Main Problem:} We seek to obtain Lipschitz continuous $G$ and $H$ for which the following hold for any $I\so$ in $(0, 1]$, $R\so$ in $[0,1-I\so]$, $x\so$ in $\mathbb{X}$, and $q\so$ in~$\mathbb{R}^m$:\footnote{For (P2) to be a meaningful constraint, without loss of generality, we assume that every limit point of $r\st$ has non-negative entries.} where, from Picard's Theorem, $\{(I,R,x,q)\st \ | \ t\geq 0\}$ is the unique solution of the initial value problem for the closed-loop system formed by~(EDM) and~(EPG).
+{\bf Main Problem:} We seek to obtain Lipschitz continuous $G$ and $H$ for which the following hold for any $I\so$ in $(0, 1]$, $R\so$ in $[0,1-I\so]$, $x\so$ in $\mathbb{X}$, and $q\so$ in~$\mathbb{R}^m$:\footnote{In our main results, specifically Corollary~\ref{corollary:stability}, the design of (EPGc) and (EPGd) guarantees that $r\st$ converges to $r^\ast$, as defined by the social planner in \eqref{eq:betadef}.
+It is important to note that $r^\ast$ is a vector with non-negative elements.} where, from Picard's Theorem, $\{(I,R,x,q)\st \ | \ t\geq 0\}$ is the unique solution of the initial value problem for the closed-loop model formed by~(EDM) and~(EPG).
 Here, the nontrivial endemic equilibrium for (EPGa,b)~is:

-We will seek $G$ and $H$ for which a Lyapunov function for the closed-loop system exists.
+We will seek $G$ and $H$ for which a Lyapunov function for the closed-loop model exists.
 We will do so not only to establish (P1) but, crucially, also to leverage the Lyapunov function to obtain anytime upper bounds for $I\st$.
 This is relevant because, as has been pointed out in studies~\cite{Godara2021A-control-theor,Sontag2021An-explicit-for} employing $\cB\st$ as a control variable, $I\st$ tends to significantly overshoot its endemic equilibrium $I^*$ when $I\sta{0}<I^*$, unless the control policy prevents it.

-{\bf Paper Structure:} After the introduction, in \S\ref{sec:MotAndComp} we outline motivation for our work and provide a brief overview for related work.
+{\bf Paper Structure:} After the introduction, in \S\ref{sec:MotAndComp} we outline motivation for our work and provide a brief overview of related work.
 The paper's main section is \S\ref{sec:solution} where we describe $G$ and $H$ that constitute a solution to our Main Problem and present Theorem~\ref{theorem:stability} and Corollary~\ref{corollary:stability} stating the precise conditions under which (P1)-(P2) are guaranteed globally for the chosen $G$ and $H$ along with a method to select key parameters.
-In \S\ref{sec:solution} we also present examples and explain how to construct anytime upper bounds for the prevalence of infections and how to learn from data the noise parameter specifying a class of choice functions when it is unknown a priori.
+In \S\ref{sec:solution}, we also discuss convergence rate, present an example, and explain how to construct anytime upper bounds for the prevalence of infections and how to learn from data the noise parameter specifying a class of choice functions when it is unknown a priori.
 In \S\ref{sec:sims}, we illustrate our methods via simulation for two scenarios.